 Firepit on Grass: Is Artificial Grass Flammable and How to Stay Safe?

+You can put a fire pit on grass, but not directly.
 There’s an undeniable magic to a backyard fire pit, the gravitational center for good conversation and questionable S’more-making techniques.
-But when your outdoor space is a flawless, emerald-green lawn, putting a fire pit on grass feels like a dare.
-Can you have both, or are you just asking for a melted, scorched mess?
+But when your outdoor space is a flawless, emerald-green lawn, natural or artificial, setting a fire pit straight onto it is asking for a scorched, melted mess.

 The dream of a glowing firepit on grass dies fast on a classic lawn.
 Placing a fire pit directly on natural grass is a fantastic way to kill it.
 The intense heat scorches the blades and sterilizes the soil underneath, leaving a permanent, ugly brown patch.
 Worse, if the grass is dry, stray embers can easily ignite it.